 2. Developing the RFP problem and all support documents, drawings, bid forms and specifications necessary for students to prepare their deliverables.
 Providing a team of jurors, to attend the competition and oversee the execution of the RFP problem.
 This includes briefings to students, managing RFIs, scoring submissions, and scoring oral presentations.
+Clearly state all requirements of the deliverables such as due time, number of copies, format, etc.

-3. Providing a quantitative scoring system that evaluates the student's performance on all the required deliverables [scoring matrix to be released with problem statement]
+3. Providing a quantitative scoring system that evaluates the student's performance on all the required deliverables [scoring matrix to be released with problem abstract]